davified/react-proxy-demo/README.md

 - Add a `.env` file in the project root.
 - Write the following line in this file: `MY_SECRET_IS='safe'`
-- Next time the 'Get data' button is pressed, the displayed text should be... less smelly :).
+- Next time the 'Find secret' button is pressed, the displayed text should be... secret :).

 #### Drawback